Fantasy Art Engine

 Coherent Style LoRAs (Art Direction)

-Generic AI switches styles—one pic is photo-real, the next is cartoon.
+Generic AI switches styles.
+One pic is photo-real; the next is cartoon.
 This breaks immersion.
 We offer Style LoRAs (Low-Rank Adaptation).
-Lock in a style: Oil Painting (classic Magic: The Gathering art), Sketch (pencil drawing in a journal), or Anime (JRPG style).
+You lock in a style.
+Oil Painting: Looks like classic Magic: The Gathering art.
+Sketch: Looks like a pencil drawing in a journal.
+Anime: Looks like a JRPG.
 Once locked, every character you generate shares that aesthetic DNA.

 The "D&D Vocabulary" Model